al-ce/gopgrest/README.md

 ### Insert

 Insert a new row or rows into an existing table.
+Responds with array of new ids.

 ```http
 POST http://{HOST}:{PORT}/{tablename}